Why Your Website Isn't Ranking on Google (And How to Fix It)

 Sometimes it's not in the HTML.
 Check the HTTP headers for X-Robots-Tag: noindex.
 That's even harder to spot.

-Broken XML Sitemap
+Broken XML sitemap

 Your sitemap should list all important URLs.
 But if it's broken or missing, Google struggles to find pages.